Psycho (franchise): History (1959–1997)

 According to Van Sant, in the original the only fully fleshed-out character was Norman Bates; the other major characters were more iconic, purposely written and portrayed to advance the plot.
 Van Sant relied upon his main cast more to flesh out and make consistent their character's motivations and worked with them to determine to what degree their characters were similar to the originals.
-William H. Macy chose to stay true to the original, while others, such as Vaughn and Julianne Moore, interpreted the dialogue and scenes from the original film differently.
+William H. Macy chose to stay true to the original, while others, such as Vince Vaughn and Julianne Moore, interpreted the dialogue and scenes from the original film differently.
 Moore's version of Lila Crane was much more aggressive than the one portrayed by Vera Miles, and there are differences in Marion Crane's evolving attitudes about the money she stole.

 The cinematography and cinematic techniques were consistent between the two films in many memorable scenes, including the shower scene, scenes of the mother, scenes of the swamp, and the scene of Arbogast on the staircase, but other scenes changed significantly, particularly the climax, and the Dr. Simon monologue at the end, which was much shorter.
 Van Sant's comments from the commentary track attributes many of the updates to the need to make the film more accessible to a new audience.

 The film earned $37,141,130 at the box office, $21,456,130 of which came from North America.
 Estimates of the production budget range from $20 million to $60 million; while promoting his 2002 film Gerry, Van Sant said he thought the producers "broke even" financially.